Web3-Pi/Web3-Pi-UPS/README.md

 # Web3 Pi UPS

+The newest member of the [Web3 Pi](https://www.web3pi.io) ecosystem, built to ensure perfect reliability of your Ethereum node around the clock.
+Essential for Solo Staking, it shields your setup from any power disruption — no matter how brief.
+When the power goes out, your node stays up — and when the battery runs low, it shuts down safely.

-**Open-source DC Uninterruptible Power Supply for Raspberry Pi 5**, designed for 24/7 Web3 nodes.
-Features USB-PD power delivery up to 27W, swappable Sony NP-F batteries, OLED status display, and a 3D-printed enclosure.
+**Open-source DC Uninterruptible Power Supply for Raspberry Pi 5** — USB-PD power delivery up to 27W, swappable Sony NP-F batteries, OLED status display, and a 3D-printed enclosure.

 <p align="center">
   <img src="docs/images/renders/rpi_ups2.png" alt="Web3 Pi UPS with Raspberry Pi" width="550">